sdebruyn/MugenMvvmToolkit.DryIoc/README.md

 DryIoc is [one of the **fastest**](http://www.palmmedia.de/blog/2011/8/30/ioc-container-benchmark-performance-comparison) IoC containers.
 This is a wrapper for DryIoc to work with Mugen MVVM Toolkit so you can use all the default Mugen MVVM APIs (`IModule`, `IIocContainer` etc.)

+* Supported default Mugen MVVM dependency lifecycles: `TransientInstance`, `SingleInstance`
-* Dependency lifecycle `SingleInstancePerThread`
+* Extra dependency lifecycle `SingleInstancePerThread`
-* Dependency lifecycle `SingleInstancePerResolution`
+* Extra dpendency lifecycle `SingleInstancePerResolution`
 * Use the fluent API of `DryIocContainer.Builder` to configure and build the container

 ### Parameters